anonymous13524/paper-submission/README.md

 - **Bilingual Dataset:** Portuguese originals and English translations from six municipalities.
 - **Structured Metadata Extraction:** Supports the following entities `minute_id`, `date`, `location`, `meeting_type`, `participants`, `begin_time`, and `end_time`.
 - **Efficiency & Performance:** Fine-tuned models outperform large generative LLMs while being orders of magnitude faster and greener.
-- **Open Resources:** All datasets and code are released for reproducibility.
+- **Open Resources:** All datasets and code will be released for reproducibility.
+As of now its only a sample.

 ---